Celtico/QuElFinder/README.md

 Integration
 ========================
-- Duplicate the folder wh-the-finder to your project in the folder view and customize there
+- Duplicate the folder qu-el-finder to your project in the folder view and customize there

 Support
 ========================